sugarlabs/musicblocks-v4/README.md

 mailing list.
 Don't ask silly questions (unless you don't know it is silly ;p) before searching it on the web.

+10. Sticking to _TypeScript_ conventions, use _PascalCase_ for filenames, _CAPITALCASE_ for
+constants, _camelCase_ for identifiers.
+Linting has been strictly configured.
+A `super-linter` is configured to lint check the files on a pull request.
+In fact, the _TypeScript_ watcher or build will throw errors/warnings if there are linting problems.
+This has been done to maintain code quality.

 _Please note there is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done anything.
 Begin to fix the problem, test, make your commits, push your commits, then make a pull